Video ECB ©

 New 20 Pound Note made in Polymer issued

 The Bank of England continued to issue the next step in replacement of cotton-paper banknotes into polymer notes.
 The new 20 Pounds banknote has started in circulation in February 2020.

 Video: Bank of England ©

 The United Kingdom of Great Britain and Northern Ireland might be still a challenge for the traveller by using cash.

-As well as all islands and parts of the U.K. are using the Pound Sterling - so give the multi-designed banknotes and issued from so many different authorities a headache to the regular traveller, which might be a further reason to avoid legal tender in there usual form as banknotes and coins and get over to the credit card version in the payment.
+As well as all European islands and parts of the U.K. are using the Pound Sterling as currency - so give the multi-designed banknotes and issued from so many different authorities a headache to the regular traveller.
+For reason of acceptance in other regions travel experts advice to get informed before the journey starts about legal tender in the destination of the travellers choice.